 Sigh… Do I have to update all the computers AGAIN?

 No!
 The tax update changes the tax rates, FICA limits, and any of the curve balls that taxing authorities like to throw at you.
-You only 2019 tax update once!
+You only install the 2020 tax update once!
 No matter how many companies you have running payroll… just once!
 See?
 Not so hard!

 You make this all sound so easy.